 There is an adequate gender balance among the managers at the organisational levels of UiA.
-There is also a satisfactory gender balance with regards to the group of Deans and Department Managers.
+There is also a satisfactory gender balance with regards to the group of deans and department heads.
 As of 15 September 2020, the administrative management contains six female and five male department managers.
-Men and women are equally represented in the Faculty Boards, in the University Board women are overrepresented.
+Men and women are equally represented in the faculty boards, in the University Board women are overrepresented.
 Some faculties still have an imbalanced gender representation at the managerial level.

-UiA har minst 40 prosent av både menn og kvinner i alle ledergrupper, inkludert fakultetsnivå.
+All managerial groups at UiA, including the faculties, are represented by at least 40 per cent of either gender.

-- 1. We must actively ensure that both women and men are represented as applicants in the recruitment process of top and middle management positions. - Responsibility: Division of Human Resources, Faculty Director, Head of Department, Human Resources consultant, Employment Board and the Employment Committee. - 2.
-At units where one gender is overrepresented, qualified candidates of the opposite gender are encouraged to apply for managerial positions.
+We must actively ensure that both women and men are represented as applicants in the recruitment process of top and middle management positions.

+Responsibility: Division of Human Resources, faculty director, head of department, human resources consultant, Employment Board and the Employment Committee.

+2. At units where one gender is overrepresented, qualified candidates of the opposite gender are encouraged to apply for managerial positions.